Embed Code

 Kong: Skull Island (2017), set in 1973, is part of Warner Bros.
 Pictures and Legendary Entertainment's Monsterverse, which began with a reboot of Godzilla in 2014.
 A sequel, Godzilla vs. Kong was released in 2021.
 It was followed by the film Godzilla x Kong: The New Empire in 2024, which featured more of Kong's kind.

 King Kong has inspired a number of imitators, parodies, cartoons, books, comics, video games, theme park rides, and a stage play.
-King Kong has also crossed over into other franchises, such as Planet of the Apes, and encountered characters from other franchises in crossover media, such as pulp characters Doc Savage and Tarzan, and the Justice League.
+The character has also crossed over into other franchises such as Godzilla, Planet of the Apes,, Doc Savage, Tarzan, and the Justice League.
 His role in the different narratives varies, ranging from an egregious monster to a tragic antihero.

 Gorilla Glue, Kong Kush, Mighty Kong, Ape OG, Kong's Breath